 - Teaching English at American Village is relaxed and fun because there are no tests.
 Lessons are based on theme days like Hollywood or Wild West.
 You can get very creative with your lessons.

 - Support materials and ideas make lesson planning easy for English teachers.
 Whether you are a first-time teacher or seasoned educator, you’ll find the resources you need.
+This is a great way to try out teaching English abroad.

 - American Village has a number of sites all over France located in small villages that are breathtakingly beautiful.
 Some of the sites are even in old castles.
 It’s a unique way to experience French culture and lifestyle away from popular tourist destinations.